pryv/dev-pryv.io-opener/src-dest/README.md

 }
 ```

-- `singleCoreUrl` Is the "Public" URL to reach the service, usually exposed in **https** by a third party SSL service such as NGNIX.
+- `publicUrl` Is the "Public" URL to reach the service, usually exposed in **https** by a third party SSL service such as NGNIX.
 - `http`
   - `port` The local port to listen-
   - `ip` The IP adress to use.
 Keep it 0.0.0.0 unless you explicitely want to expose the service in `http` to another network.